 TCO and IT procurement for your business

 Investing in technology is a big decision for most businesses.
-When looking at the total ownership cost of a piece of technology, it is important to consider the initial purchase price, but also the cost of maintenance and upgrade, the cost of downtime if the technology fails, the cost of lost productivity when employees are training on new technology, and the cost of hiring outside contractors if internal staff are not trained to use the technology.
+When looking at the total cost of ownership for a piece of technology, it is important to consider the initial purchase price, but also the cost of maintenance and upgrade, the cost of downtime if the technology fails, the cost of lost productivity when employees are training on new technology, and the cost of hiring outside contractors if internal staff are not trained to use the technology.
 Talk to the IT procurement experts at Virtu who can assist you with choosing the right technology for your business, with the greatest return in investment.